epbonacina/othello/Readme.md

-A Alpha-beta pruning based AI capable of playing Othello.
+A Alpha-beta pruning based AI that plays Othello.

 # How to play
 We recommend the [World Othello Federation](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english) website for more information about game rules.